Cosmetology License Transfer or Reciprocity by State

 North Dakota

-If you are an out-of-state applicant applying for your North Dakota license, you must submit an application and pay the applicable fees to get your license without taking the licensure exams.
-You must provide proof that you are licensed as a cosmetologist, manicurist or esthetician in another state and that your license is in good standing.
+If you're applying in North Dakota, you must apply and pay the relevant fees to get your license without taking the licensure exams.
+You must prove that you're licensed as a cosmetologist, manicurist, or esthetician in another state and that your license is in good standing.

-You must also show that the requirements to get licensed in your home state are substantially equal to those in ND at the time of your application.
+You must also show that the requirements to get licensed in your home state are equal to those in North Dakota at the time of application.
 Otherwise, you may be required to take the North Dakota board examinations for sanitation practices and cosmetology law.

 Ohio